epage/epage.github.io/blog/dev/pr-style.md

 ## Start with an Issue (D-ISSUE)

-Each PR should link to an issue with a reviewer's buy-in on the solution, either fixing it or being an incremental step (e.g. a refactor, see [C-ISOLATE](#c-isolate)).
+Each PR should link to an Issue with a reviewer's buy-in on the solution, either fixing it or being an incremental step (e.g. a refactor, see [C-ISOLATE](#c-isolate)).

-When creating the issue,
+When creating the Issue,
 the focus should be on the relevant use cases and the challenges within them.
 Provide anecdotes to add some ethos.
 Potential solutions can and will be discussed but as exploration of options.